developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/DOMinjection/index.md

 * The app was made with Enterprise Browser 1.3 (or higher)
 * A `tags` file containing elements to be injected has been created and pushed to the target device
-* The path to the `tags` file is specified in the app's `Config.xml` file
+* The path to the `tags` file is specified in the app's `Config.xml` file (see Step 2, below)
-* The target device is one of the following:
+* The target device is running one of the following:
 	* Android with stock webkit
 	* Windows Mobile/CE device with Zebra Webkit
 	* Windows CE with IE engine